 She competed in the 2014 Sochi Olympics, but was plagued by injuries afterward and was unable to make the national team.
 However, she has now decided to compete in Beijing for the first time in two Olympics.
 She has represented Japan at the World Championships five times and has had a strong record in recent years.
 She is a veteran member of the Japanese women's team.
 She placed fourth in the eighth World Cup event of the season, Deer Valley, and is in excellent condition as she takes on her "final Olympics."

-☟By the way, this is Junko Hoshino's Instagram.
-She posted her joy and determination after being selected as a representative for the Beijing Olympics.
+☟By the way, this is Junko Hoshino's official Instagram account.
+She posted about her joy and determination after being selected to represent Japan at the Beijing Olympics.

 @junkohoshino0